CryptoPascal31/pact-util-lib/docs/source/util-lists.rst

 ~~~~~~~~~~~~
 *in* ``[<a>]`` *item* ``<a>`` *→* ``[<a>]``

-Append an item at the end of the list
+Append an item at the end of the list.

 .. code:: lisp